MechanicsDSL/mechanicsdsl/docs/index.rst

    :target: https://github.com/MechanicsDSL/mechanicsdsl/actions/workflows/python-app.yml
    :alt: CI Status

-**MechanicsDSL** is a domain-specific language and compiler designed to bridge the gap between symbolic derivation and numerical simulation in classical mechanics.
+**MechanicsDSL** is a domain-specific language and compiler for modeling physical systems.
+It unifies symbolic derivation (Lagrangian/Hamiltonian mechanics) with high-performance numerical simulation (C++, SPH, Symplectic Integrators).

 Instead of manually deriving equations of motion and hard-coding them into ODE solvers, users describe physical systems using a LaTeX-inspired syntax.
 The compiler automatically: